GuillaumeMCK/PyPass-SAB/README.md

            00  00
 180001f74  c3              RET
 ```

 </details>

 > **Note**: The patch is not a keygen, and it will not change the software's expiration date.
-It just bypasses the license check.
+It just bypasses the
+> licence check.

 ## Registry key

 A registry key is created when the software is launched for the first time.
-This key tells the software that the trial period has started.
+This key tells the software that the trial
+period has started.
 To reset the trial period of 100 days, we need to delete the following key :

 ```reg